Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_turing_cellblender.md

 Locate the `Outliner` pane on the top-right of the Blender screen.
 On the left of the view button in the Outliner pane, there is a code tree icon.

-Click on this icon and choose `Text Editor`.
+Click this icon and choose `Text Editor`.
 To create a new file for our code, click the `+` button.
 Copy and paste the code into the text editor and save it with the name `pred-center.py`.

 Next visit `CellBlender > Scripting > Data-Model Scripting > Run Script`, as shown in the following screenshot.
 Select `Internal` from the Data-Model Scripting menu and click the refresh button.
-Click on the filename entry area next to `File` and enter `pred_center.py`.
-Click on `Run Script` to execute
+Click the filename entry area next to `File` and enter `pred_center.py`.
+Click `Run Script` to execute

 ![image-center](../assets/images/outliner_script.PNG){: .align-center}